HHS/TANF-app/docs/team-charter/communication-tools.md

 ## Sprint Summary Report

-- Sprint Summary Report lives here
+- Sprint Summary Reports are comments on the SPRINT X pull requests.
+[View merged PRs here.](https://github.com/HHS/TANF-app/pulls?q=is%3Apr+is%3Amerged)
 - Goal: To document the vendor’s work and satisfy OCIO’s requirements
 - Format:
   - Raft creates PR with all the sprint’s work.
 Adds PR notes including: